This chapter was reviewed for currency and updated in April 2021 by Sapna Gangaputra, MD, MPH, and H. Nida Sen, MD, MHS.

-Childhood uveitis is a challenging condition fraught with difficulties in thorough examination, delays in diagnosis, and high morbidity.
-It is less common than adult uveitis and accounts for 5%–10% of all uveitis seen in tertiary referral clinics.1 In a review of 9 large series, uveitis was seen slightly more frequently in girls than boys.2 Among all children with intraocular inflammation, anterior uveitis accounted for 30%–40% of all cases, posterior uveitis for 40%–50%, intermediate uveitis for 10%–20%, and panuveitis for 5%–10%.2 The most common cause of anterior uveitis in childhood is juvenile idiopathic arthritis (JIA).
-The most common causes of vision loss in pediatric anterior uveitis patients are cataract, band keratopathy, glaucoma, and cystoid macular edema (CME).2,3 Severe vision loss has been estimated to occur in 25%–30% of pediatric uveitis cases, making prompt diagnosis and rigorous treatment essential to preserve vision in children with uveitis.1–4
+Childhood uveitis is a complex condition fraught with challenges in thorough examination, delays in diagnosis, and high ocular morbidity.
+It is less common than adult uveitis and accounts for 5%–10% of all uveitis seen in tertiary referral clinics.1 A claims-based database estimated the prevalence of pediatric noninfectious anterior uveitis at 22 per 100,000 persons (95% CI, 19.3-25.4).2 In a review of 9 large series, uveitis was seen slightly more frequently in girls than boys.3 Among all children with intraocular inflammation, anterior uveitis accounted for 30%–40% of all cases, posterior uveitis for 40%–50%, intermediate uveitis for 10%–20%, and panuveitis for 5%–10%.3 The most common cause of anterior uveitis in childhood is juvenile idiopathic arthritis (JIA).
+The most common causes of vision loss in pediatric anterior uveitis patients are cataract, band keratopathy, glaucoma, and cystoid macular edema (CME).3,4 Severe vision loss has been estimated to occur in 25%–30% of pediatric uveitis cases, making prompt diagnosis and rigorous treatment essential to preserve vision in children with uveitis.1–5

 Etiology and Clinical Features